TWallwin/be-nc-news/README.md

 # Northcoders News API

-This backend is hosted on heroku : https://tom-nc-news.herokuapp.com/
+This backend is hosted on heroku : https://tom-nc-news.herokuapp.com/ The github repo for the frontend of this project is : https://github.com/TWallwin/fe-nc-news

 This is the backend for the website NC-News which is a frontend portfolio project I built in react.